 - Click on Submit Report.

-And finally once again submit the report with steps mentioned above and wait until your site is manually approved.
+And finally, once again submit the report with the steps mentioned above and wait until your site is manually approved.